preaction/Statocles/CONTRIBUTING.md

 We welcome all input, bug reports, feature requests, general comments, and patches.

-If you're not sure about anything, please open an issue and ask!
+If you're not sure about anything, please open an issue and ask, or e-mail the project founder <preaction@cpan.org> or [talk to us on IRC on irc.perl.org channel #statocles](https://chat.mibbit.com/?channel=%23statocles&server=irc.perl.org)!

 ## Standard of Conduct